 Intrathecal chemotherapy for non-Hodgkin lymphoma

-Intrathecal chemotherapy is a highly targeted treatment given directly into the cerebrospinal fluid (the fluid surrounding the brain and spinal cord) to reach cancer cells in the central nervous system.
+Intrathecal chemotherapy is a highly targeted treatment given directly into the fluid surrounding the brain and spinal cord to reach cancer cells in the central nervous system.
 It is delivered through a lumbar puncture (also called a spinal tap), or a special device placed under the scalp.

 By injecting drugs directly into the cerebrospinal fluid, intrathecal chemotherapy helps target lymphoma cells that have spread to the central nervous system.

 After you receive intrathecal chemotherapy for non-Hodgkin lymphoma, you will probably be asked to lay flat to allow the chemotherapy to reach all areas of the spinal cord and brain.
 To make you more comfortable during this time, a mind-body therapist may recommend relaxation therapies for you.